valkyriaTheBunny/veilbreakerPython/README.md

 # veilbreakerPython
 Veilbreaker is a 2D dungeon crawling souls-likes with rock hard combat encounters at every turn, and speed running with run times and leaderboards.
+The fabric of reality in this world is being manipulated by The Mistress of The Veil, acting only in their own self interest.
+Doing so is causing the world to fall apart at the seams, and you must find a way to this shadowy Mistress and defeat them.
+Chosen not at birth, not by some guiding force, no, your soul isn’t even the only one attempting to stop the world from completely shattering.
+But try you must, because above all, you love the challenge.
+Fight against the shadowy machinations attempting to pull you further and further away from your goal and defeat the face behind it all.